 Sewer lines can freeze, even if they are buried below the frost line.
 Extremely cold weather can send ice into drain systems.
 If left unused, without warm wastewater flowing through sewer lines, the pipes can freeze and burst.
-The following tips to prevent freezing sewer lines will help you avoid a winter plumbing disaster.
+The following tips to prevent frozen sewer lines will help you avoid a winter plumbing disaster.

 Pipes Can Freeze Both Inside and Outside the House